Countdown (Polystyle Publications): Analysis

 Whether all the relaunch changes were effective is open to question, as the new TV Action lasted just 74 issues, a run only slightly longer than that of the original Countdown, which had lasted 58 issues.
 Undoubtedly the reduction in production costs by dropping the expensive lithographic printing and magazine-quality paper played some part in TV Action lasting for as long as it did.

 Like TV21, which had also tried to ride the coattails of the popularity of television, Countdown and TV Action had shown that the approach was not sustainable — at least not in the teenage market.
-Polystyle did achieve a long-running success with the concept in a slightly younger market, with its all-humour title TV Comic, aimed at five-to-ten-year-olds, which ran for more than 30 years.
+Polystyle did achieve a long-running success with the concept in a slightly younger market, with its mostly-humour title TV Comic, aimed at five-to-ten-year-olds, which ran for more than 30 years.

 In later years, one of Countdown's strips would demonstrate that a weekly TV-based comic could succeed in an older market, when Marvel UK launched Doctor Who Weekly in 1979 - this paper featured a single TV show and included factual coverage of the Doctor Who programme and its production, alongside comic strips based on it.